 I loved this dog in a way that I'd never known to love.
 Yet in a way, she remained a tool for which special tools and training methods are needed.
 One cannot train in the wild with coyotes nearby the same way the pros do with padded floors in rooms with minimal distractions.
+There is no such thing as a "distraction free environment" in which to teach here: The smells of wildlife are everywhere.
 Training a dog under these conditions is difficult and lifelong.
-In this photo, she's "looking" at my eyes, but it's my hand in my pocket that's got her attention.